 I’ve also picked up a few preferences, tips, and tricks along the way considering I have a couple of C-sections under my belt now.

-In this post, I’ll be sharing what you should be packing, items to include to make your hospital stay as comfortable as it can be (without overpacking), as well as must-haves items to include for mom, dad, and baby!
+In this post, I’ll be sharing what you should pack in your hospital bag for your C-section, items to include to make your hospital stay as comfortable as it can be (without overpacking), as well as must-haves items to include for mom, dad, and baby!

-Don’t forget to download the free hospital bag checklist I put together so you can easily pack your bag and get ready for your scheduled C-section…
+Don’t forget to download the free C-section packing list I put together so you can easily pack your bag and get ready for your scheduled C-section.

 *This post contains affiliate links, however, all opinions are my own, as always.*

-The first thing you should consider when packing your hospital bag is what you’ll be wearing to and from the hospital and some comfort clothing items to wear during your stay.
+The first thing you should consider when packing your hospital bag is what you’ll be wearing to and from the hospital and some comfortable clothing items to wear during your stay.

 When I hear a friend is having a scheduled C-section, the first thing I recommend to them is to wear the same outfit to the hospital that they’ll be wearing home.
 This eliminates having to pack extra clothing items, which helps make room for the must-have items you need.